Magnetism 𝜑

 Periodicity

-Section titled “Periodicity”Imposes periodic boundary conditions on 𝜑.
-Reduces computational domain size for symmetric problems.
+Section titled “Periodicity”Imposes periodic boundary conditions on the magnetic scalar potential between two boundaries.
+Reduces the computational domain size for geometrically symmetric or antisymmetric problems, avoiding the need to model the full geometry.

 Continuity

-Section titled “Continuity”Ensures continuity of scalar potential 𝜑 across material interfaces.
-Used to map the fields, for example in rotating simulations.
+Section titled “Continuity”Ensures continuity of the magnetic scalar potential across an interface between two boundaries.
+Used to map the magnetic field continuously.